-Certainly, in today’s media environment, an obsessed attention focuses towards the crafting of the logo.
-Hence, many neglect or undervalue the importance of creating an identity for the company.
+Certainly, in today’s media environment, obsessed attention focuses on the crafting of the logo.
+Hence, many neglects or undervalue the importance of creating an identity for the company.

 Logo design is a service our team offers.
 Explore the services page of our site to understand better what we can do for your company.